Opelobami/Sales-Data-Cleaning-and-Analysis/README.md

 ## Data Cleaning Steps
 1. Removed duplicate order IDs using a surrogate key
-2. Standardized region using the CASE function
+2. Standardized categorical fields (region, country and product_category)
-3. Cleaned quantity, unit price, and discount columns
+3. Cleaned and validated numerical fields (quantity, unit price, and discount)
 4. Recalculated sales amount from clean inputs
-5. Standardized returned flag to 1 (Returned) and 0 (Not Returned)
+5. Standardized returned flag to 1 (Returned), 0 (Not Returned) and NULL for empty returned.
-6. Applied CHECK constraints to enforce data quality
+6. Created clean, reusable tables for analysis

 ---